 The Reduced Project Alternative would disturb less land than the proposed Project, but would still result in changes to and drainage patterns of the Project site.
-Preparation of a SWPPP and drainage plan would still be required for the Reduced Project Alternative.
+Preparation of a construction SWPPP, an I-SWPPP and drainage plan would still be required for the Reduced Project Alternative.
 Impacts to hydrology and water quality from the Reduced Project Alternative would be slightly reduced as compared to the proposed Project.